AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 Nope.
 This uses Realm-specific services.
 For servers (both editions), you can get away with plugins/mods; for Java Edition, there *is* a Java Realm service that someone could use if they're interested enough.

-### What about the Realm Bot?
+### What about other Realm-based bots?
+Why should I use your bot?

-[I'm referring to this bot](https://realmbot.dev/), by the way.
-We're officially partnered with them too, check them out!

-Anyways, that bot is great - it's a bot that can *massively* help out any Realm owners, and I won't deny that.
-In fact, it even has its own version of the `/online` command this bot has, which can be a little bit more or less accurate at times for technical reasons.[^3]

-However, the Realm Playerlist Bot is not a "remote Realms control" bot (unlike Realm Bot).
-As the name suggest, the Playerlist Bot is a *tracking* bot, meant to take care of the workload of tracking players for whatever reasons you need.
-The Realm Bot cannot do anything like this, and so you can treat this bot as a *companion* to it, not a competitor.

-I have doubts that the Realm Bot will be able to do what this bot does because of how complex it is.
-Regardless, use what you want to use, and there's no harm in having both.
+First off: *The Playerlist Bot is not a direct competitor to those bots.* You can think of this bot as a *companion* to your bot of choice.
+In fact, on the support server, we're partnered with a couple - check them out there!

+The Playerlist Bot does one thing very well - track and showcase the join/leaves of players.
+Not many bots do this on the level of the Playerlist Bot due to the sheer complexity of it all, and they likely won't do it at the *speed* the Bot does it at.

+Most bots instead either focus on more direct means of moderation (IE providing global banlists), controlling and viewing the Realm from Discord itself, or both.
+They're all great bots because of those features, but those features don't devalue the Playerlist Bot.

+It's also worth noting:
+- This bot *does not* require using your or an alternate account to do its job.
+It uses a single bot-owned account to do its work instead, and doesn't even take up a player slot being on the Realm itself.
+- The bot is open source under the GNU General Public License v3.0[^3], and *will* always be open source.
+In general, the bot promotes collaboration with whoever it can find, and is the reason we have partnerships with other bots.

 ### Why can't it track a Realm's chat?

 A couple of reasons:
-- It's a bit difficult.
-There is a way out there, but it currently only works for *one single Realm-to-Discord server combination* unless you do a number of things to work around it.
-It's a huge time investment to make it work, and it would change how the bot is used by a decent bit.
+- It's difficult (at least with the programming language I'm using).
+It's a huge time investment to make it work, and it would change how the bot's fundamentals a decent bit.
 - Even if I *do* get it to work, it requires a dummy account to *always* be on the Realm, thus taking up a player space.
 This is something I'm against doing ever.[^4]
 - Frankly, it's out of scope for the bot.
 It would be nice, but the bot mostly tracks player join/leaves in order to not reinvent the wheel and allow for easier maintainability (the bot is largely written by one person, so maintainability is key).
-- [The Realm Bot](https://realmbot.dev/) offers this feature in its premium version.
+- Many other bots, like [the Realm Bot](https://realmbot.dev/) and [Cosmos](https://cosmosbot.dev/), offer this feature (usually through a premium version or with restrictions).

 ### Can I link multiple Realms to one Discord server?
 Can I have two playerlist channels, each one being linked to a different Realm?